Interactivity-BV/codebaseai/README.md

    - `radon_cc_report.txt`: Shows cyclomatic complexity.
    - `radon_mi_report.txt`: Shows maintainability index.

-## Running ChatGPT on reports
+## Running ChatGPT on Reports

-The `create_reports.py` processes the reports by asking ChatGPT for summary information, suggestions to fix the code and specific insights.
+The `create_reports.py` processes the reports by asking ChatGPT for summary information, suggestions to fix the code, and specific insights.
 It will also use the detailed reports from each of the tools to generate a global project evaluation.

 1. Run the script:
    ```bash